IMAGINE-Consortium/imagine-crpropa/README.md

 # IMAGINE and CRPropa integration

+*This package is still under development*

 This package provides interfaces between [CRPropa](https://crpropa.desy.de/) and [IMAGINE pipeline](https://github.com/IMAGINE-Consortium/imagine/).

-It allows using CRPropa Fields within IMAGINE and
+First and foremost, it allows using CRPropa as an IMAGINE [Simulator](https://imagine-code.readthedocs.io/en/latest/components.html#simulators), which can take
+IMAGINE Fields as input and can also be included in a [Pipeline](https://imagine-code.readthedocs.io/en/latest/components.html#pipeline) object.

+The package also provides IMAGINE [Fields](https://imagine-code.readthedocs.io/en/latest/components.html#fields) which wrap around magnetic field models originally developed for use within CRPropa which may have other uses by the IMAGINE community.

 ## Installation